Skip to main content

 Client Background

 A D2C fashion brand with $15M annual revenue needed to rebuild their aging e-commerce platform.
-Their legacy system was:
+Their legacy system was built on deprecated frameworks, taking 8+ seconds to load product pages, unable to handle flash sale traffic, and costing $8,000/month in maintenance alone.

 The Challenge